keymanapp/keyboards/release/gff/gff_amharic_classic/HFMLL-Principles.md

 # Principles for Hints, Flicks, and Multitaps, Longpresses, and Layer Shifting in Ethiopic Keyboards
 “”
+## Preamble
+This documentation of design “principles” started as personal notes to keep track of decisions made for defining and interweaving the various entry types in some optimal fashion that minimizes the typing effort while providing an intuitive experience when inputing Ethiopic script -which itself has many inter-tangled historo-phonetic coorelations.

+The number and complexitiy of these relationships can be difficult to recall between work sessions that may be many months apart.
+Thus the motivation to record the rationale behind the decisions made.
+In the hopes that these notes may benefit other people working on virtual keyboards for Ethiopic, or wishing to understand why the Ge'ez Frontier Foundation mobile keyboards are they way they are, the notes have been expanded and formalized to be (hopefully) comprehensible to persons other than the author.

+These principles have been developed after years of practical experience and user feedback.
+All have been refined over time and principles for some of the newer featueres (such as flicks) are likely to mature in the years ahead.

 ## Introduction &amp; Assumptions
 “Touch” keyboards found on mobile phones and tablets introduce a number of tactile features not possible with